gsmainclusivetechlab/compliance-docs/docs/manual/session.md

 ### Step 3: Configure components

-During the execution of the tests, your SUT will need to communicate with other components (such as FSP simulators).
+During the execution of the tests, your SUT will need to communicate with other components (such as the Service Provider simulator).
 In step 3 of the session creation wizard, you will be presented with the URLs that your SUT should use for this communication.
 These URLs can also be retrieved after the session has been created from the session results page.